Next, we derive the expression for the parallel and poloidal wave-number of a

 is zero on the resonant surface.

-Similarly, the component of the wave vector along the direction is
+Similarly, the component of the wave vector along the

 written as